blog image

 Exterior House Trim Terminologies

 There are a seemingly endless number of exterior house trim terms that refer to architectural details in a home.
-This is further complicated by regional differences and construction trade jargon.
+This is further complicated by regional differences, construction trade jargon, and even retail classifications such as Stores Selects Canada.
 Building industry terminology can be challenging if you don’t know some of the basic exterior house trim names.
 You can learn a lot about different architectural styles by examining a lot of keyed diagrams of houses.

 Additional Terminology